 Banff National Park

-After picking up your motorhome head for the great Burnaby Cariboo for your first night
+After picking up your motorhome head for the great Burnaby Cariboo for your first nights stay in your RV

 Suggested overnight stay: Burnaby Cariboo RV Park

 Take a long but worthwhile drive on the TransCanada Highway to the Okanagan Valley